flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-router-api.md

 ### Use

 This method is used to add a [middleware](#middlewares) to the router.
-This method accepts a list of middlewares.
+It accepts a list of middlewares.
 All routes defined after the `Use` method will use the middleware.

 ## Middlewares